Kananga Kasai-central, Democratic Republic Of The Congo Travel Guide

 Cultural immersion is the main and most rewarding type of experience in Kananga, often through informal interactions facilitated by local contacts.

-Learning basic French plus Tshiluba phrases before and during your trip will make interactions easier.
+Learning basic French plus Tshiluba phrases before your trip and while you're on it will make interactions easier.
 No formal language schools target tourists.

 Local festivals happen throughout the year (religious holidays, harvest seasons, community milestones).
 Not typically advertised externally.
 A local invitation offers a profound experience.